 The Best Bars In Auckland CBD

-Bar Albert, Wyndham Street
+Bar Albert, 13 Wyndham Street, Auckland CBD

 Welcome to the highest rooftop bar in New Zealand.
 You may need to wait to gain access to this jewel sitting pretty 38 floors up, but boy is it worth the wait.